- US bachelor’s degree

 - Experience or familiarity with instructional technology, distance learning, and/or independent learning

 - An understanding of the structure and philosophy of the program

-Students must also have a job teaching ESOL for the period September to June between the two summer coursework sessions.
+You must also have a job teaching ESOL for the period of September to June between the two summer coursework sessions.

 English Language Ability

 Applicants whose first language is not English and who did not graduate from an English-speaking institution in a country whose official language is English must submit test scores for the TOEFL (Test of English as a Foreign Language), the IELTS (International English Language Testing System), or the PTE (Pearson Test of English).
 (Applicants can access free TOEFL and IELTS practice tests online.)